Blind Source Separation of Single-Channel Mixtures via Multi-Encoder Autoencoders: Experimental Evaluation

 In \autoref{fig: tri_circ_weights}, the absolute values of the weights for each layer in the decoder are summed along the spatial dimensions, and the decoder input layer is transposed.
-The application of the pathway separation loss is apparent, but in the second convolutional block's weights (labeled \emph{Conv.
-Block 1}) there are clear sparse connections shared between the encoding pathway blocks associated with the triangle and circle sources.
-These shared connections establish the relationship between the two source encoding spaces within the \emph{remixing} or decoding process.
-The third encoding pathway (bottom right of each weight) is also noted to have absolute values close to zero relative to the other pathway blocks throughout the decoder indicating a \emph{dead encoding space} as described in \autoref{section: multi-encoder design and regularization}.
+The application of the sparse mixing loss is made apparent by the many values close to zero in the off-diagonal blocks except for a few weights responsible for mixing within the on-diagonal blocks (visible in \emph{Conv.
+Block 1}).
+These shared connections establish the relationship between the two source encoding spaces within the decoding or \emph{remixing} process.
+The degree of sparsity in the off-diagonal blocks reflects the simplicity of the mixing system used.
+The bottom right on-diagonal block is also noted to have values almost completely at zero throughout the decoder indicating a \emph{dead encoding space} as described in \autoref{section: multi-encoder design and regularization}.